seankross/the-unix-workbench/docs/03-Command-Line-Basics.md

 ## /Users/sean
 ```

-You were in your wokring directory to start, and by entering `cd` into the
+You were in your working directory to start, and by entering `cd` into the
 command line you did technically **c**hange **d**irectory, you just changed it
 to your home directory (the directory you were in to begin with).
 To use `cd` to
 change your working directory to a directory other than your home directory, you